maxhallinan/hemulen.js/README.markdown

 Event Name: `hemulen-filestored`

-The event emitted by the Hemulen element when a file is dropped on the drop input or uploaded through the file input and successfully stored on the data model.
+The event emitted by the Hemulen element when a file is dropped on the drag&ndash;and&ndash;drop field and successfully stored on the data model.

 Event properties: